Wheel terms explained

 More control <---- ----> Higher direction stability

-This term is the relative hardness of the wheel, and is descibed by an A-number.
+This term is the relative hardness of the wheel and is described by an A-number.
 100A is very hard, and 0A is soft.

 The durometer of the wheel has relevance for how well shocks are absorbed and for the grip.
 But also wear and speed depends on the durometer.
 The range of durometer for different wheel types and its relevance can be seen on this figure: